NeptuneHub/audiomuse-ai-plugin/README.md

 For a more complete documentation rembemer to see the [AudioAMuse-AI](https://github.com/NeptuneHub/AudioMuse-AI) repo and also remember that the AudioMuse-AI API have an apiddocs that you can use like **http://YOUR-AUDIOMUSE-URL:PORT/apidocs/**.

-The aims is to replicate them, if this dosen't happen please feel a detailed issue (maybe with an example of call directly to AudioMuse-AI API and the different call to the AudioMuse-AI-Plugin API for check).
+The aims is to replicate them 1:1, if this dosen't happen please feel a detailed issue (maybe with an example of call directly to AudioMuse-AI API and the different call to the AudioMuse-AI-Plugin API for check).

-**1. Search Tracks**
+### Search Tracks

+Used for the **similar track feature** for search the track and get the it

 ```bash
 curl -G 'http://YOUR-JELLYFIN-URL:PORT/AudioMuseAI/search_tracks' \